Well, they're turning this into a mockery now, ladies and gentlemen.

 Somebody knew this was going on.

-Go to one of the kids or go to a couple of pages and say, uh titillate the guy.
+Go to one of the kids or go to a couple of pages and say, titillate the guy.

 Why?

-Why I don't want to get in trouble.
+I don't want to get in trouble.

-You won't get in trouble, you'll be a hero.
+You won't get in trouble.

-Nobody will ever know it's you, blah, blah, blah, blah, blah.
+Nobody will ever know it's you.

-How do you get a kid to do this?
+Blah, How do you get a kid to do this?

-You threaten them or you pay them.
+You threaten them or you pay them?

 I don't know.

-All I know is when I was asking yesterday about saving instant messages.
+All I know is when I was asking yesterday about saving instant message, I know how it happens.

-I'm I'm I don't know, and that's why I'm asking these questions about how you save an instant message.
+I don't know, and that's why I'm asking these questions about how you save an instant message.

-I got all kinds of answers saying, well, these companies, you know, they save they save everything that's on the servers, and they can go back and periodically check, they back all this stuff up.
+I got all kinds of answers saying, well, these companies, you know, they save everything that's on the servers, and they can go back and periodically check.

-Um, how do these pages get into the page program?
+How do these pages get into the page program?

 How does this happen?